 - (For visa candidates) A completed declaration of finances [PDF] and/or proof of ability to pay

 At each level, students enroll in courses that cover the following skills:

-Students read and discuss academic texts, as well as newspapers, magazine and online articles.
+Students read and discuss academic texts, as well as newspaper, magazine, and online articles.
 The emphasis is on comprehension and well-written responses to texts, development of vocabulary, academic literacy, and fluency.

-Students focus American culture, values and institutions via literature, music, guest lectures, film, and visits to local museums and theaters.
-This gives students a content-driven opportunity to practice the English language skills introduced in the other ELI courses.
+Students focus on American culture, values, and institutions via literature, music, guest lectures, film, and visits to local museums and theaters.
+This gives students a content-driven opportunity to practice the English language skills introduced in other ELI courses.